US STOCKS-Dow surges to new closing high on economy, Fed's help

 Outside the Dow, Google continued its gains with the stock rising 2.1 percent to close at $838.60, an all-time high for the Web giant.
 Google is the highest-priced stock in the S&P 500.

-The Institute for Supply Management's services index showed growth accelerated in February to its fastest pace in a year.
-Still, some areas of the economy haven't recovered as well as equity prices have since the financial crisis.
-The unemployment rate is at an elevated 7.9 percent, far above the 4.7 percent rate at the time of the Dow's previous high.
+The Institute for Supply Management's services index showed growth accelerated in February to its fastest pace in more than a year.

 Markets have shrugged off the stalemate between the congressional Republicans and the White House over automatic U.S. government spending cuts, known as the "sequester."
 Other recent headwinds, including political turmoil in Europe, have also been navigated without much pain, with investors using any decline as an opportunity to buy.